Start your journey with the Laborers Training School today!

 Telephone: (626) 610-1700

-When you get your invitation to attend the Mandatory Orientation, you will be scheduled to come in for our "Bootcamp."
+When you get your invitation to attend the Apprenticeship Entry Assessment, you will be scheduled to come in to participate.

 - Day 1: Drug Test and Enrollment Paperwork (You MUST pass the drug test to participate)